 6% of all phishing attempts in the first quarter of the year targeted social network accounts.
 That isn’t surprising, since so many people use social media, so many users have identical login information for their social networks and their ecommerce accounts, and so many users feel that social networks are a “safe” place.

 To combat such attacks, Facebook has set up a reporting email address and encourages users to forward any suspicious messages to this account.
+Companies using a shared mailbox will be preferred over individual emails, because preference will be given to the number of people affected.
 The inference is that they will follow up and take some sort of disciplinary action against the guilty parties.
 We see a few problems with this:

 - It’s important to get ahead of the hackers, not trail behind them with thinly veiled threats and cautions.